 The constructor receives session_id and raw_observations — the same arguments the framework passes when instantiating any traffic data fuser.

-export FLIGHT_BLENDER_PLUGIN_TRAFFIC_DATA_FUSER=example_plugins.hello_world_fuser.HelloWorldFuser
+export FLIGHT_BLENDER_PLUGIN_TRAFFIC_DATA_FUSER=flight_blender.plugins.examples.hello_world_fuser.HelloWorldFuser

 hello_world_volume_generator.pySplits the overall time window across GeoJSON features proportionally to each segment’s geodesic length, producing time-sequenced volumes that approximate actual UAV transit.
 Each feature’s geometry is buffered by ~55 m for a safety margin.